deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 The [LiveChat app](https://github.com/deltazen/live-chat)
 provides ephemeral chatting with realtime typing-indicators between anyone in a chat group who starts the live chat.
-Messages are not persisted and history is lost when you close the app.
+Messages are not persisted and all history is cleared when you close the app.
 If all users have closed the app all content is gone.
 There you go.
 Fully ephemeral, end-to-end encrypted P2P chat at your fingertips :)

+You may also use a Live Chat app in a larger existing chat group to announce a fast "ephemeral side conversation" that will not cause any network traffic for other chat group members who don't join the live chat.
+Not all large group chats want to

 ## Get ready, player one!